USA Customs Clearance Logo White

 CITES

-The international agreement known as the Convention on International Trade of Endangered Species (CITES) regulates the import of any species of plant that is deemed endangered or at risk.
-All plants regulated by this convention fall into three categories of protection:
+The international agreement known as the Convention on International Trade of Endangered Species (CITES) regulates the import of any specimen that is deemed endangered or at risk.
+This includes plants and animals.

 • Appendix I: This section covers trees that are threatened with extinction, and must be highly regulated to make sure that the harvest and trade of this material is sustainable.